 Kubernetes Operators

 - 5 minutes read - 870 wordsAckal uses a Kubernetes Operator to orchestrate the lifecycle of its health checks.
-Ackal’s Operator is written in Go using kubebuilder
+Ackal’s Operator is written in Go using kubebuilder.

 Yesterday, my interest was piqued by a MetalBear blog post Writing a Kubernetes Operator [in Rust].
-I spent some time reimplementing one of Ackal’s CRDs (Check
+I spent some time reimplementing one of Ackal’s CRDs (Check) using kube-rs and not only refreshed my Rust knowledge but learned a bunch more about Kubernetes and Operators.

-While rummaging around the Kubernetes documentation, I discovered flant’s Shell-operator
+While rummaging around the Kubernetes documentation, I discovered flant’s Shell-operator and spent some time today exploring its potential.

-CRD.
+The purpose of this post is to document my experience using Shell-operator for a very simple hook to log uses of Ackal’s Check CRD.
 Hopefully, a hook for a Custom Resource is useful to others too.

-is well-documented and straightforward to use.
-What’s compelling about it is that it provides a mechanism to write bash (or Python etc.) scripts (hooks) that can be bundled into a Shell-operator
+Shell-operator is well-documented and straightforward to use.
+What’s compelling about it is that it provides a mechanism to write bash (or Python etc.) scripts (hooks) that can be bundled into a Shell-operator container that can be deployed to a cluster to quickly extend Operator functionality.

-For example, I wanted to monitor Check
+For example, I wanted to monitor Check mutations (creations, updates and deletes) across namespaces.

-Here’s a subset of Ackal’s Check
+Here’s a subset of Ackal’s Check CRD config:

 apiVersion: apiextensions.k8s.io/v1